{{tl-dr}}

 Scenarios for Employing Visualization Across Diverse Industries

-Let's take an example of a software development team:
+Let's take an example of a software development team.

-With the help of the Planning Dashboard, we can clearly see a team with its tasks, visible on the individual timelines.
-You may find special workload indicators, which show whether the user is under, or overloaded to avoid work distribution inefficiency.
 The app also provides internal events like vacations, sick leaves, etc., and they are all counted as non-working days and reflected on the dashboard accordingly, which is very comfortable when you want to receive a clear resource availability/workload picture.

 Conclusion

-In conclusion, Jira offers a powerful platform for visualizing reports and managing projects effectively.
+Jira offers a powerful platform for visualizing reports and managing projects effectively.
 By leveraging its built-in features and integrating third-party add-ons and plugins for Jira data analytics, teams can unlock the full potential of its visualization capabilities.
 From the early stages of project initiation and planning to task execution, progress monitoring, and project reporting, Jira provides a comprehensive suite of tools to visualize data and drive project success.